AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 can be familiar with different portions of the environment.
 Be also aware that orienting pedestrians can only be placed in an
 {{% api package="model.interfaces.environments" class="EnvironmentWithGraph" %}}
 which is a type of environment providing a navigation graph.
+In order to give a node orienting capabilities enhance a node with an {{%api class=OrientingProperty %}}

 {{< code path="src/test/resources/website-snippets/homogeneous-orienting-pedestrian.yml" >}}

 ## Cognitive orienting pedestrian

 These are cognitive pedestrians equipable with a given knowledge degree of the environment.
-Cognitive orienting pedestrians can be instanced providing their knowledge degree as first parameter.

 {{< code path="src/test/resources/website-snippets/cognitive-orienting-pedestrian.yml" >}}